-The budget for the Township's Road and Bridge fund was not amended during the year, anticipating an increase of \$128,602 to the fund balance.
-The actual change in fund balance was an increase of \$330,655.
-This is related to planning for future projects.
+The budget for the Township's Road and Bridge fund was not amended during the year, anticipating an increase of \$112,765 to the fund balance.
+The actual change in fund balance was an increase of \$325,156.
+This is related to planning for future projects and money from the county related to a road project.